Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 Top things to see and do in Valencia

-But we took it slow and spent more time than we should’ve in most of these places.
+But we took it slow – lesson learned from our full month in Budapest – and spent more time than we should’ve in most of these places.
 Some absolutely awesome, some of them a bit over-hyped, but totally worth it overall.

 Ciudad de las Artes y las Ciencias (City of Arts and Science)

 The iconic attraction in Valencia, the thing you see on postcards and t-shirts and stamps and cup holders and everywhere else.
-This futuristic, sci-fi looking bunch of buildings is indeed jaw-dropping.
+This futuristic, sci-fi looking bunch of buildings is indeed jaw-dropping and a must visit, without a doubt!

 I know this is the second time I mention it happening in Valencia, but the truth is that I don’t experience this too often.
-But this place was way too much to handle.
+This place was way too much to handle.

 I simply told my wife and son that I need to sit down a bit, look around, take it all in and enjoy the moment.
 It wasn’t something for the blog, for Instagram, for anybody else but me.
 The pure happiness of enjoying the moment in a beautiful place.

-In the Ciudad de las Artes y las Ciencias, apart from walking around and enjoying the surroundings, you can also visit the actual buildings: the Oceanografic is the main attraction in my opinion (the largest aquarium in Europe), followed by the Museum of Science, the Hemispheric (a large and impressive cinema), the Palau de les Arts Reina Sofia and the Umbracle which can be visited for free.
+In the Ciudad de las Artes y las Ciencias, apart from walking around and enjoying the surroundings, you should definitely the main attractions inside: the Oceanografic is the main attraction in my opinion (the largest aquarium in Europe), followed by the Museum of Science, the Palau de les Arts Reina Sofia, the Hemispheric (a large and impressive cinema) and the Umbracle which can be visited for free.

 If you’re not spending much time in Valencia and you can only choose a place to visit – this is the one.
-And if you have time, you can also go inside one (or more) of the buildings, but expect to pay a premium for that.
+Schedule at least a day to visit everything – although the Oceanografic itself can take a full day to truly enjoy.

 Oceanografic

-Now, the place is indeed humongous and well laid out.
-They also have a dolphinarium with free shows throughout the day and most of the tunnels you go through, surrounded from three sides by exotic fish or sharks are beautiful.
+As for the Oceanografic, the place is indeed humongous and well laid out.
+It also has a dolphinarium with free shows throughout the day and most of the tunnels you go through, surrounded from three sides by exotic fish or sharks are beautiful.

-So if you’ve seen a bunch of large aquariums in the past, don’t get your hopes too high with the Oceanografic!
+But if you’ve already been to similar large aquariums in the past, don’t get your hopes too high with the Oceanografic!
 It’s huge, it’s good, but not as spectacular as some make it sound!

 Valencia Bioparc (the zoo)